OctopusDeploy/Nevermore/README.md

 > "It's like Dapper, but with JSON"

-Nevermore has been used in production inside of Octopus Deploy since version 2014.
+Nevermore was used in production inside of Octopus Deploy since version 2014, up until version 2024.4.3.

 The Wiki is the best place to get familiar with Nevermore.